The AI life cycle for business: basics for successful AI projects

 • Some processes require considerable time for analysis before making a decision.
 For instance, let’s get back to the auditor’s example.
 Usually, they have a vast amount of information (in our case, social media posts) to manage.
 Thus, they look at the most critical or disturbing cases to come to a decision, which mainly works fine, but there is room for improvement.
 AI quickly looks through all the data and can help the auditor highlight where more attention is needed.
 Thus, the auditor can provide more high-quality decisions.

-• The same applies to the processes that include an immense amount of factors and connections between the data.
+• The same applies to the processes that include an immense amount of factors and connections between the data collected.
 For example, predicting traffic accidents or forecasting the best position for a police patrol requires a lot of data and links between them to be processed, which is impossible for a human to grasp.
 However, for well-trained AI, it could be a piece of cake.

 Considering AI solutions, take a closer look at the processes, meeting the following descriptions: